flowersteam/pobax_playground/README.md

 ## Start
 ```
 Make sure baxter and the optitrack laptop are both launched and detected (use ping cmd to check)
+Sync your clock with baxter: ntpdate -q ntp.ubuntu.com

 1. Calibrate optitrack using the calibration notebook in optitrack_publisher
 2. Use thr_infrastructure/thr_scenes notebook "update_scene_assistant"